The Complete Guide to Local Backlinks for Service Businesses: How to Build Authority and Get Found

 NAP Consistency: The Foundation of Local Citations

 NAP stands for Name, Address, Phone Number.
-Every listing, directory, and mention of your business online should use the exact same information.
+Every single listing, directory, and mention of your business online should use the exact same information.
 Not "close enough"—exact.

 Why it matters:

-Google cross-references your business information across the web.
+Google cross-references your business information across the entire web.
 When it sees consistent NAP data everywhere, it gains confidence that your business is legitimate and located where you say you are.
 Inconsistent information—different phone numbers, slight address variations, or business name discrepancies—can confuse search engines and hurt your rankings.

 Common NAP mistakes to avoid:

-"Street" vs. "St." or "Avenue" vs. "Ave." (pick one and stick with it)
+"Street" vs. "St." or "Avenue" vs. "Ave." (pick one format and stick with it)

-Old phone numbers on forgotten directory listings
+Old phone numbers sitting on forgotten directory listings

 Inconsistent business names ("Mike's Plumbing" vs. "Mike's Plumbing LLC" vs. "Mike's Plumbing Services")